The Rottweiler Pitbull mix seems to epitomize everything cool, tough, and even dangerous in a dog.

 Germans selected the best products of the most natural crosses between the Roman Drovers and their local Butcher dogs.

 Drover dogs moved cattle by nipping from behind while Butcher dogs pulled carts of meat and carried money purses around their necks.
-The combination produced an efficient herding dog that was also had exceptional guarding qualities.
+The combination produced an efficient herding dog that also had exceptional guarding qualities.

 Fanciers revived the Rottweiler breed when it approached extinction with the arrival of railroads in the 1800s.